ddalton212/hrvm/README.md

   * Data storage
   * Model training

+## Trouble Shooting

+Not updating software and hardware complications.
+  * HRV application and companion app were successfully deployed and running.
+Newest version of both Xcode and MacOS had been released which created an error from that point on when trying to deploy the applications.
+  * Solution: update everything to the latest version.
+After this was done, everything worked again.
+Updating software and hardware complications.
+  * We found that after Xcode, MacOS, or iOS were updated to their latest versions it only worked for a short time period.
+We started getting a consistent error and when looking into it found that it was most likely an
+    Apple side bug from one of the updates.
+  * Solution: we did not find a guaranteed solution.
+There were many different ways we found through reading forms.
+We tried many but found no solution for us.
+We believe it could be an Apple certificate issue, but with that said, we tried reinstalling certificates or deleting duplications and this did not work for us.
+The hope is in future updates this error does not occur and the applications can be deployed again.

 ## Beta Testing

 To apply to join the Test Flight application beta testing, please contact us at `hrv.monitor.e1@gmail.com`.